ka215/anything-setup/README.md

 ## Installation

-Install after downloaded from WordPress administrator's panel or [download here](https://github.com/ka215/anything-set-upper) and put the plugins directory.
+Install after downloaded from WordPress administrator's panel or [download here](https://github.com/ka215/anything-setup) and put the plugins directory.

 How to install WordPress provisions are as follows.

 1. Upload `anything-set-upper` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Navigate to the Custom DB Tables submenu in setting menu
+3. Navigate to the Anything Setup submenu in setting menu

 That's it.
 Now you can easily start setting any options.